 The Company classifies distributions from its investments accounted for using the equity method in the consolidated statements of cash flows using the cumulative earnings approach.
 Under this approach, distributions received from unconsolidated affiliates are classified as cash flows from operating activities to the extent that the cumulative distributions do not exceed the cumulative earnings on the investment.
-To the extent the current period distribution exceeds the cumulative earnings on the investment.
-To the extent the current period distribution exceeds the cumulative earnings on the investment.
 To the extent the current period distribution exceeds the cumulative earnings on the investment, the distribution is considered a return of investment and is classified as cash flows from investing activities.
 The Company received cash distributions from unconsolidated affiliates of \$191 million, \$211 million and \$149 million, of which \$136 million, \$138 million and \$115 million were recorded as cash flows from investing activities in the Company's consolidated statements of cash flows for the years ended December 31, 2023, 2022 and 2021, respectively.